truenas/documentation/content/Contributing/Documentation/ContentUpdate.md

 ---
 title: "Updating Content"
-description: "Describes how to contribute changes to the TrueNAS documentation."
+description: "How to contribute changes to the TrueNAS documentation."
 weight: 10
 tags:
 - corecontributing